cloudflare/workers-docs/content/reference/runtime/limits.md

 The limit for subrequests a Workers script can make is 50 per request.
 Each subrequest in a redirect chain counts against this limit.
 This means that the number of subrequests a Workers script makes could be greater than the number of `fetch(request)` calls in the script.

-### Can I make a subrequest after my Worker has responded to the user?
+### Can I make a subrequest after my Workers has responded to the user?

 Yes, you can use [`event.waitUntil()`](TODO: link) to register asynchronous tasks that may continue after the response has been returned.

 ### How long can a subrequest take?

-There is no individual subrequest runtime limit, but all subrequests must initate in the first 15 seconds of Worker script execution.
+There is no individual subrequest runtime limit, but all subrequests must initate in the first 15 seconds of Workers script execution.